ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 4. Create a queue with two stacks
 TwoStackQueue.cs

+5. How would you design a stack which, in addition to push and pop, also has a function min which returns the minimum element?
+Push, pop and min should all operate in O(1) time
+MinStack.cs

 ###String Manipulation Puzzles Folder
 1. Given two strings s and t, write a function to determine if t is an anagram of s.
 Ex. listen and silent are anagrams
 IsAnagram.cs